 Most high level executives do not expect a lot of recognition from others.
-Nor do they give a lot of recognition to others.
+Neither do they give a lot of recognition to others.

-Many managers are like the guy who, when his wife complains that he doesn't tell her he loves her any more, responds that he told her he loved her when he married her -- and he would have let her know if anything had changed.
+Many managers are like the classic husband who, when his wife complains that he doesn't tell her he loves her any more, responds that he told her he loved her when he married her -- and would have let her know if anything had changed.

-There is a great fear that only the most extraordinary achievements warrant recognition and that all "just good" or superior performance is merely what should be expected and does not require any special recognition...
+In today's workplace, there is a great fear that only the most extraordinary achievements warrant recognition and that all "just good" performance is merely what should be expected and does not require any special recognition.

-The fear is that "excessive" recognition will dilute the praise, cheapen it, and reduce future motivation for outstanding performance.
+The fear most manager's have?
+That "excessive" recognition will dilute the praise they give and reduce future motivation for outstanding performance.

 The data, of course, indicates otherwise.

-Mere acknowledgment of good performance increases the probability of more good performance.
-And specificity of feedback -- telling the person exactly what you liked about what they did and why you liked it -- dramatically increases the likelihood of that performance occurring again.
+Acknowledgment of good performance increases the probability of more good performance.
+And specificity of feedback -- telling people exactly what you liked about what they did and why you liked it -- dramatically increases the likelihood of that performance occurring again.

-If we can get to a place where we are more generous and specific in our positive feedback, we will notice a dramatic increase in the quality of performance and overall satisfaction with work.
+If we can get to a place where we are more generous and specific in the expression of our positive feedback, we will notice, in time, a dramatic increase in the quality of employees' performance and their overall satisfaction with work.

 Post a comment